kaitlynabdo/pokedex-demo/docs/rhods.md

 ![RHODS project](/docs/images/rhods_project.png)

 That's it!
 Now you can access the Workbench Interface clicking on "**Open**" and log in using your credentials.
-At this point, we are ready to start with the AI model configuration and training, but we will cover it in the next chapter: [YOLOv5 training on Red Hat OpenShift Data Science (RHODS)](https://github.com/dialvare/pokedex-demo/blob/main/docs/training.md).
+At this point, we are ready to start with the dataset preparation for training the AI model, but we will cover it in the next chapter: [Labeling a custom dataset using Label Studio](https://github.com/dialvare/pokedex-demo/blob/main/docs/labeling.md).
 > **Note**
 > It is likely you will need to add the url to the `/etc/hosts` file as we did before with the RHODS console.